For Press inquiries, please contact:

 New York eHealth Collaborative

 JPGs: 333 x 85px

 New York Digital Health Accelerator (NYDHA)

-The New York Digital Health Accelerator is a program run by the New York eHealth Collaborative and the Partnership of New York City Fund for early- and growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, analytics and message alerts for healthcare providers.
+The New York Digital Health Accelerator is a program run by the New York eHealth Collaborative and the Partnership Fund for New York City for growth-stage digital health companies that are developing cutting edge technology products for healthcare providers and patients in the areas of care coordination, patient engagement, predictive analytics and workflow management.

 New York eHealth Collaborative (NYeC)